DBA SGA Active Session History

 Parameters

-User Name, Module Type, Module contains, Show Blocking Session Info, Blocked Sessions only, Request Id, Restrict User Name to Client_ID, From Time, To Time, Package Name starts with, Wait Event, Exclude Wait Event, SID - Serial#, SQL Id, Max Temp Space larger than GB, Show SQL Text, UI Sessions only, Session Type, Instance Id, Machine, Schema, Action contains, Program contains, Entry Procedure contains, Diagnostic Pack enabled
+User Name, Module Type, Module contains, Show Blocking Session Info, Blocked Sessions only, Request Id, Request Id (multi session), Restrict User Name to Client_ID, From Time, To Time, Code Name starts with, Entry Procedure contains, Wait Event, Exclude Wait Event, SID - Serial#, SQL Id, Max Temp Space larger than GB, Show SQL Text, UI Sessions only, Session Type, Instance Id, Machine, Schema, Action contains, Program contains, Diagnostic Pack enabled

 Used tables